vu-it/macOS-web-help/_posts/2021-01-25-adobe-cc-at-the-vu.markdown

 tags: news software
 ---

+Adobe CC is returning to VU Software Center with 64-bit support!
-The Adobe Creative Cloud application is now available in the VU Software Center for all VU Mac users running macOS 10.15 and higher.
+The Adobe Creative Cloud application will be available in the VU Software Center for all VU Mac users running macOS 10.15 and higher from February 1st, 2021.

 ## Availability

-The client software is available for all VU-Owned macOS hardware running macOS 10.15 or later.
+The client software will be available for all VU-Owned macOS hardware running macOS 10.15 or later.
 The software does not include a license.
 You will have to request a license through the askIT portal.

 ## License information